wertnerve/YCVA/README.md

 I completely understand if a simple "Trust me" doesn't suffice, but I can promise that the .exe only runs the code listed in YMCA.py

 Things to Note:
-This program does not allocate the required space needed to download all nessecary files Age Restricted Videos and private videos are undable to be
+- This program does not allocate the required space needed to download all nessecary files

+- Age Restricted Videos and private videos are undable to be downloaded

 For the Python File: